tylermorganwall/MusaMasterclass/MusaMasterclass.md

 worked with researchers at the Tandon school of Engineering at NYU to develop a raytracer to perform these calculations.
-This type of analysis is particularly timely with the explosion of so-called “pencil towers” in Manhattan–extremely tall, skinny skyscrapers lining Central Park.
+This type of analysis is particularly timely with the explosion of so-called “pencil towers” in Manhattan–extremely tall, skinny skyscrapers lining Central Park and catering to the super wealthy.
+The question: How are these towers affecting
-When

 We are going to perform and visualize a similar analysis for erecting a hypothetic “pencil tower” in West Philadelphia using lidar data from